2025–26 EFL Cup

-The 2025–26 EFL Cup is the 66th and current season of the English Football League Cup.
-It is sponsored by Carabao Energy Drink and known as the Carabao Cup for sponsorship reasons.
+The 2025–26 EFL Cup was the 66th season of the English Football League Cup.
+It was sponsored by Carabao Energy Drink and known as the Carabao Cup for sponsorship reasons.
 The EFL Cup is open to all clubs participating in the Premier League and the English Football League.

-The winner of the competition qualifies for the play-off round of the 2026–27 UEFA Conference League.
+The winner of the competition (Manchester City) qualified for the play-off round of the 2026–27 UEFA Conference League.

-Newcastle United are the defending champions, having beaten Liverpool in the previous season's final.
+Newcastle United were the defending champions, having beaten Liverpool in the previous season's final, but were eliminated by Manchester City in the semi-finals, who eventually won the EFL Cup after defeating Arsenal in the final.

 Teams

 All 92 clubs in the Premier League and English Football League entered the season's EFL Cup.
 Access was distributed across the top four leagues of the English football league system.

-There will be a preliminary round before the first one due to the number of teams participating in Europe.
-This round consists of the two newly promoted sides to 2025–26 League Two – Barnet and Oldham Athletic – and the two lowest finishers not relegated from 2024–25 League Two, Accrington Stanley and Newport County.
+There was a preliminary round before the first round proper due to the number of teams participating in Europe.
+This round consisted of the two newly promoted sides to 2025–26 League Two – Barnet and Oldham Athletic – and the two lowest finishers not relegated from 2024–25 League Two – Accrington Stanley and Newport County.